-Oriel is an inclusive and high-achieving academic community with a friendly atmosphere.
+Oriel is an inclusive, high-achieving academic community with a friendly atmosphere.
 We value diversity and encourage applications from potential students of all backgrounds.
-We also recognise the financial needs of students today and offer bursaries, prizes for academic achievement, generous travel grants and access to hardship funds.
+We also recognise the financial needs of students and offer bursaries, prizes for academic achievement, generous travel grants and access to student support funds.

 Read more on the college website.

 …an amazing college with a central location, a well-stocked 24/7 library, beautiful quads and comfy rooms.